On the Efficiency of Highly Stratified Experiments: An Efficiency Bound and the Necessity of ``Fast-Balancing''

-In other words, Assumption \ref{ass:info} requires that the assignment mechanism admits a law of large numbers for ``well-behaved" functions of the covariate values.
-Examples \ref{ex:CAR}--\ref{ex:MP} illustrate that the assumption holds for a large class of treatment assignment mechanisms used in practice.
+\end{assumption} In words, Assumption \ref{ass:LLN} requires that the assignment mechanism admits a law of large numbers for integrable functions of the covariate values.
+Examples \ref{ex:iid}--\ref{ex:rerand} illustrate that the assumption holds for common treatment assignment mechanisms used in practice.

+\begin{example}[i.i.d.\ assignment] Let $A^{(n)}$ be assigned i.i.d., independently of $X^{(n)}$, such that $P\{A_i = 1\} = \eta$.
+Then it follows immediately by the law of large numbers that Assumption \ref{ass:LLN} is satisfied. \end{example}